z3r07h/Mr-R0B0T-s03-ARG/Sites/webmail.e-corp-usa.com/README.md

 -----
-Base64'd the error Letters, but only jibberish came out \
+Base64'd the error Letters, but only jibberish came out
-RARECHPOT is an anagram of Carthorpe (a town in England https://en.wikipedia.org/wiki/Carthorpe) & phartcore (means nothing)\
-PARMLETOR is an anagram of Palmer Ort ( a place in the Baltic sea https://en.wikipedia.org/wiki/Palmer_Ort) & premortal (means nothing)

 These anagrams of places could tie in with the more global Geo theory that is happening.